nekonaute/roborobo3/roborobo3/_README.txt

 									note that the sensor beam lenght parameter is set in the config file. gFootprintImageFilename      : this image specifies the footprint RGB value that will be sensed by the ground sensor.

-gForegroundImageFilename 		: the environment decorative image, ie. only used for displaying -- should more or less match environment image. gBackgroundImageFilename  		: this image is purely decorative.
-Possible use as a decorative image for the footprint
+gForegroundImageFilename 		: this image is decorative.
+Generally useful to beautify the environment. gBackgroundImageFilename  		: this image is decorative.
+Generally useful to beautify the footprints.

 Some image files are available by default in the data subdirectory.
 Here's a quick summary (but you may add anything you like):
 - maxirobot*: a 32x32 robot image, with 8 sensors (similar to an e-puck or khepera robot)